jagerber48/sciform/docs/source/options.rst

 ============

-The :ref:`rounding` options described above can be used to control how many digits to the left of either the most-significant digit or the decimal point are displayed.
+The :ref:`rounding` options described above can be used to control how many digits to the right of either the most-significant digit or the decimal point are displayed.
 It is also possible, using "fill" options, to add digits to the left of the most-significant digit.